 Miriam has served as a consultant to the Bill & Melinda Gates Foundation, she was a lead writer for The Lancet/Harvard Women and Health Commission report on the interplay between women’s health and caregiving roles, and she worked at UNICEF and DFID.
 At UNICEF, she laid the groundwork for the concept of HIV-sensitive social protection and managed their Orphans and Vulnerable Children Team.
-As Health Advisor for DFID/Zimbabwe, she oversaw DFID’s support to national programs on sexual and reproductive health and HIV.
+As health advisor for DFID/Zimbabwe, she oversaw DFID’s support for national programs on sexual and reproductive health and HIV.

-Miriam holds an MSc in Population & International Health from the Harvard School of Public Health, where she also co-founded the African Journal of Reproductive Health.
+Miriam holds an MSc in population and international health from the Harvard School of Public Health, where she also co-founded the African Journal of Reproductive Health.